MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 #### Your responsibilities

-Provide access based on roles and responisbilities.
-People can use their identity but the access must be restricted on need-to-know basis, with minimal standing permissions.
-People should never use application identies and database access identities must never be shared.
+Provide access based on roles and responsibilities.
+People can use their identity, but the access must be restricted on a need-to-know basis, with minimal standing permissions.
+People should never use application identities, and database access identities must never be shared.

 If possible, access database from applications through managed identity.
 Otherwise, limit exposure to connection strings and credentials.
 Use Kubernetes secrets to store sensitive information instead of keeping them places where they are easily discovered, such as pod definition.
 Another way is to store and load secrets to and from a managed store, such as Azure Key Vault.
 With managed identities enabled on an AKS cluster, it has to authenticate itself against Key Vault to get access.